Marcelo Copello is one of the most recognized opinion makers in the wine industry in Brazil and in the world.

 To enjoy wine is an art because, after all, this is the most complex, complete and fascinating drink that exists.
 And that is why it is so important to have your personal wine tasting in a unique place that suits your own tastes and preferences.
 Either you like traditional characteristic charm or a bold and original style, a river side, sea side or countryside plain.
 The perfect place for you will definitely assure you the pleasure of a memorable wine tasting.

-We recommend that you visit another informative article in our collection about Portugal’s flourishing wine tourism, www.winetourismportugal.com, including wine tours and tastings, wine cruises, wine restaurants and exclusive vineyard accommodations.
+We recommend that you visit another informative website about Portugal’s flourishing wine tourism, www.winetourismportugal.com, including wine tours and tastings, wine cruises, wine restaurants and exclusive vineyard accommodations.
 You will be introduced to the first web portal in Portugal available to comprehensively research and make online reservations for these experiences in many regions of the country.

 In addition, we invite you to read two articles in our collection that highlight Portugal: one is about Portugal’s growing tourism market for Wine and Cuisine travel; the other is about travel to the Coa Valley in the less-visited northeast region of Portugal.
 The area hosts over 5,000 Ice Age engravings (and still counting!) across a massive open-air archaeological park, the largest of its kind in the Palaeolithic world!
 The public is welcome to come, learn and be amazed by this UNESCO World Heritage Site and its unique 21st century interactive museum.